 Note: If you are porting toll-free numbers, fill out the Toll-Free LOA as well.

 - Send an email to firstname.lastname@example.org and include the LOA and Project Porting Sheet.

 - A Zoom team member will review and confirm receipt of the request.

 - Zoom Phone and their porting partners will send a request to your previous provider to validate the information on the LOA.
 If accepted, Zoom and the previous provider will work together to activate the pending port.
 Once approved, it will be available to you to manage in the Zoom web portal.

 Invalid Porting Address

-We received a rejection when attempting to complete the porting request due to an incorrect information being provided on the Letter Of Agency (LOA).
+We received a rejection when attempting to complete the porting request due to incorrect information provided on the Letter Of Agency (LOA).
 Verify all information (name on account, billing address, account number, and number to be ported).
 This information can typically be found on a bill provided by a previous provider.